Introduction to the Veiled Chameleon

 The Pre-Requisite of UVB levels at UV Index 3

 The Chameleon Academy Supplementation Routine relies heavily on the chameleon producing its own Vitamin D3 from UVB exposure.
 This uses the natural body mechanisms designed for this purpose.
 This is highly desirable as vitamin D3 is fat soluble and can be overdosed and can cause serious health issues.
 Going through the natural process has a natural cut off where the body will stop producing D3 when it has enough.
 It maintains optimal levels in a way that we have no possible way of replicating.
 With sufficient UVB, dietary D3 may be removed from the regimen.
-But there is a balanced relationship between D3 and vitamin A. Thus I support giving vitamin D3 when we give vitamin A. This does not mean you can’t give A without D3.
-But I feel comfortable with a bump in D3 to go along with the bump in A which is what would happen if a vertebrate was caught and eaten.
+But there is a balanced relationship between D3 and vitamin A. Thus I support giving vitamin D3 when we give vitamin A. It is reasonable to give dietary vitamin D3 along with preformed vitamin A because this is what would happen if a vertebrate was caught and eaten.

 The Pre-Requisite of Gutloaded Feeders